 Otherwise, I typically start with the New Arrivals section and filter by the Categories I’m interested in reading.
 Then I move on to the Bestsellers and finally quickly check the Sale books.

 You can browse their entire selection by Genre/Subject but that was too overwhelming for me.
-Currently, I’ve got my eye on The Girl He Used to Know, Miracle Creek, A Curse So Dark and Lonely, and The Terror.
+Currently, I’ve got my eye on The Girl He Used to Know, Miracle Creek, Things You Save In A Fire, and Christmas Shopaholic.

 There’s no denying that we’re not talking Amazon Prime level of shipment times here.
 It felt like it took our order FOREVER to arrive.
 Plus, the box was pretty destroyed when we received it.
 That might have been a fluke and the fault of the shipping company, but still worth nothing.
 Thankfully, the books were packaged well and none of them appeared to be damaged from the trip.

 In total, it took our books 14 days to arrive at our house after we placed our order.
 They filled the order in 7 days and the actual shipping process took 7 days.
 I’d say it’s a possibility that they were swamped with orders since it was Black Friday, so I’m hoping the total time will be cut down a bit in future orders.
 All in all though, two weeks wasn’t an unreasonable amount of time.

 As for price, they offer free shipping to the US and Canada on orders of $35 or more year round.
 Otherwise it’s a flat rate of $5.